-POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE & CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Cherwell Local Plan 2011 - 2031 Part 1 will now be covered by the emerging Cherwell Local Plan Review 2040.
+POLICY CONSISTENCY WITH NATIONAL POLICY EVIDENCE AND CHANGE IN LOCAL CIRCUMSTANCES CONCLUSIONS Cherwell Local Plan 2011 - 2031 Part 1 will now be covered by the emerging Cherwell Local Plan Review 2040.
 Bicester 8: RAF Bicester The policy applies to the former RAF Bicester as shown on inset map 8.
 The policy requires a conservation led approach to secure a long-lasting viable future for the site.
 Chapter 16 of the NPPF requires that heritage assets should be conserved in a manner appropriate to their significance.
 This is a site-specific policy, but it is generally consistent with the NPPF.
 The Council's AMR does not identify any significant issues with the effectiveness of the policy.
+The new employment units on the technical site of Bicester 8 have been completed.
+Additional employment units adjacent to Skimmingdish Lane have outline consent but have yet to be implemented.
 Proposals for employment and other uses which aim to secure a lasting viable future for the site and to encourage tourism including in relation to motorsport are being implemented.
 This is a site-specific policy that is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
 The policy will be reviewed through the Local Plan Review 2040.
-Bicester 9: Burial Site Provision in Bicester The policy concerns provision of a new cemetery and securing developer contributions towards its establishment and is generally consistent with section 3 of the NPPF.
+Bicester 9: Burial Site Provision in Bicester The policy concerns provision of a new cemetery and securing developer contributions towards its establishment and is generally consistent with Chapter 3 of the NPPF.
 Provision of land suitable for a new burial ground at North West Bicester is required by policy Bicester 1 and the North West Bicester Supplementary Planning Document but has yet to be secured.
 The policy is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
 The emerging Local Plan Review will consider the approach to burial site provision to 2040.
 Bicester 10: Bicester Gateway The policy requires the provision of B1 employment at Bicester on 18 hectares of land.
-The NPPF requires that planning policies set criteria or identify strategic sites to meet anticipated needs over the plan period.
-This is a site-specific policy, but it is generally consistent with the NPPF.
-The Council's AMR explains how the site has obtained a number of planning permissions for commercial and housing development.
-The allocation has been brought forward in parts.
-The land to the west of Wendlebury Road comprises two parcels of land with outline permission having been granted (16/02586/OUT).
-Reserved matters consent (17/02557/REM) has been granted for the hotel which is now under construction on the This is a site-specific policy that is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
-The policy will be reviewed through the Local Plan Review 2040.
+The NPPF requires that planning policies set criteria or identify strategic sites to meet anticipated needs over the plan The Council's AMR explains how the site has obtained a number of planning permissions for commercial and housing development.
+All 18 ha of the land allocated for employment development has planning permission.
+This is a site-specific policy that is generally consistent with the NPPF and local circumstances do not indicate that the policy needs updating at this time.
+The policy will